Science Learning Hub logo

 Acknowledgement

 ZEALANDIA is the world’s first fully fenced urban ecosanctuary.
-It has an extraordinary 500-year vision to restore a Wellington valley’s forest and freshwater ecosystems8 as closely as possible to their pre-human state.
+It has an extraordinary 500-year vision to restore a Wellington valley’s forest and freshwater ecosystems as closely as possible to their pre-human state.
 For 50 years, WWF has been protecting the future of nature as the world’s leading conservation organisation.
 WWF’s unique way of working combines global reach with a foundation in science, involves action at every level from local to global and ensures the delivery of innovative solutions that meet the needs of both people and nature.

 Rights: 1986 Panda Symbol WWF – World Wide Fund For Nature, ZEALANDIA